Cost Performance Index (CPI): What It Is and How to Calculate It

-Cost performance index (CPI) definition
+Cost performance index - cover

 The cost performance index (CPI) measures the project’s financial performance and the cost efficiency of budgeted resources.